dev-test-1508/calendar-app/README.md

 **Project setup**

-1. Copy .env.example to .env

-2. At the root of the project, run the following command to pull docker images and set up containers
+1. At the root of the project, run the following command to pull docker images and set up containers

 ````
 docker-compose up -d --build
 ````

-3. Install project's dependencies:
+2. Install project's dependencies:

 ````
 cd app